-Although no written contract is immune to legal challenge, it’s critical that you develop and implement surrender documentation into your new resident intake policies at your sanctuary.
+Although no written contract is immune to legal challenge, it’s critical that you develop and implement The act of transferring guardianship of an animal to a person or organization, especially via legal contract. documentation into your new resident intake policies at your sanctuary.
 The documentation should detail:

 - The name, species, and descriptive information of the animal

 - The history of the animal and previous care information, and reason for surrender

 - Any special healthcare considerations for the animal

 - The contact information for the animal’s veterinarian

 - A signed, dated, and addressed clause that establishes the terms of surrender and transfer of guardianship along with a witness signature

 - An appendix of any legal or medical documentation for the animal